Each month we explore interesting and lesser-known or used plant-based foods from around the world. This months focus is the Middle East.

 Make sure you check out this month’s featured Middle Eastern recipe here and feel inspired to add these ingredients to your pantry essentials.

 Carob is commercially available as a chocolate alternative mixed with cocoa butter and also found in powdered form.
 Carob pods are an excellent source of dietary fibre and polyphenols and contain low amounts of fat.
-An ideal cocoa and cacao substitute since the pods do not contain caffeine and theobromine; they are also an excellent source of potassium and calcium.
+An ideal cocoa and cacao substitute since the pods do not contain caffeine and theobromine; they are also an excellent potassium and calcium source.
 (2) There are many different health benefits associated with carob, including anti-cancer, anti-diabetic and antidiarrhoeal.

-The high proportion of polyphenols present in carob fibre differentiates it from other dietary fibre sources as well as its high polyphenol content carob stands out as a predominantly insoluble and practically non-fermentable dietary fibre.
-Add the powder to smoothies, bliss balls, use in place of cacao in recipes and enjoy as a chocolate alternative.
+The high proportion of polyphenols present in carob fibre differentiates it from other dietary fibre sources and its high polyphenol content carob stands out as a predominantly insoluble and practically non-fermentable dietary fibre.
+Add the powder to smoothies, bliss balls, use cacao in recipes and enjoy as a chocolate alternative.

 Sumac in its natural state is actually a fruit, and just like the majority of spices, the berries are used in powdered form.
 (3) Widely used as a condiment, it can be used on its own or in combination with other spices,(4) such as the popular spice mix za’atar, and sometimes in dukkah.
-(5) The bioactive compound of the berries has been shown to have a long list of therapeutic properties including antibacterial, antifungal, anti-inflammatory, antioxidant, antiemetic, antidiarrhoeal, antiviral and hypoglycaemic potential.
+(5) The berries’ bioactive compound has been shown to have a long list of therapeutic properties including antibacterial, antifungal, anti-inflammatory, antioxidant, antiemetic antidiarrhoeal, antiviral and hypoglycaemic potential.
 (4, 5)